 - Illinois Rule of Professional Conduct 3.8

 THE MISSION (haga clic aquí para obtener esta información en español)

-The Unit consists of a Case Review Panel comprised of volunteers not employed by the Kankakee County State’s Attorney’s Office.
-The Case Review Panel was implemented as an effort to specifically address the issue of wrongful convictions.
+CLAIMS OF INNOCENCE: The CIU consists of a Case Review Panel comprised of volunteers not employed by the Kankakee County State’s Attorney’s Office.
+The Case Review Panel was implemented as an effort to specifically address the issue of claims of innocence, i.e., wrongful convictions.
 No prosecutor wants to see a person wrongfully convicted.
 The attorneys strive to ensure justice for victims and their families, while at the same time protecting the rights of the defendants.

 The Panel exists specifically for the review of a convicted offender's legitimate extrajudicial, post-conviction claims of innocence.
 On a larger scale, the CIU's overall goal is to seek to identify causes of wrongful convictions and establish protocols and training for the judiciary, prosecutors, public defenders and local practicing attorneys to make them aware of the pitfalls that cause wrongful convictions and avoid these issues in future cases.
-The CIU is led by its Director, Assistant State's Attorney Dan Johnson, who oversees case progression, an Investigator and the Case Review Panel.
+The CIU is led by a Director who oversees case progression, an Investigator and the Case Review Panel.
 In this capacity, the CIU Director reports directly to the State's Attorney.

-The CIU does not investigate every case where someone makes a bare claim of innocence.
-The CIU will review every application; however, a claim must contain new relevant evidence that was not known at the time of trial, new or old relevant evidence that was untested, or some other evidence of innocence that a person was wrongly convicted.
+The CIU will review every application; however, the CIU does not investigate every case where someone makes a bare claim of innocence.
+A claim must contain new relevant evidence that was not known at the time of trial, new or old relevant evidence that was untested, or some other evidence of innocence that a person was wrongly convicted.
 The general accepted criterion to be met includes:

 The conviction must have originated from Kankakee County.